Moridi/Load-Balancer/README.md

 (Unnamed pipes between LoadBalancer and workers, and Named pipe between workers and presenter).

 ## How to run it?
-Run the following commands for in the root directory of each process [LoadBalancer/Worker/Presenter]
+Run the following commands in the root directory of each process [LoadBalancer/Worker/Presenter]
 ```
 mkdir build
 cd build